murraycoding/Python-Game/README.md

 ### October 14, 2020
 Finished adding the double laser update.
 When a player picks up the silver coin, they will have a double laser but only for a set time.
 After that, the players weapon reverts to a single laser.
 Added spread laser to the game and the on press enter function now checks for the spread laser.

+### October 15, 2020
+Wave enemy is complete.
+The enemy will move in a wave pattern with a random speed and wave height.
+Eventually this type of enemy will take multiple hits to kill but for now it is still just a one hit kill.
+The enemy health update will come as a separate update to effect all enemies.